 Judicial ethics prohibit judges from speaking directly with parties about their cases.

 Kansas law provides job protection for jurors.
 According to Kansas law, employers may not fire or threaten to fire an employee because of jury service.
+The court can provide documentation of jury service upon request.

 If you are charged with a misdemeanor traffic offense, you must appear in court.
 Seat belt violations do not require a court appearance, even though they are often marked as misdemeanors on the tickets.
 If you were charged with no proof of insurance, but you had insurance at the time of the stop, you should contact the DA's office at 785-832-5321 in advance of your court date to provide them with your insurance information.
 They will then let you know if you need to appear in court or not.